gautemo/Gaute-Meek-Olsen/src/today-i-learned/firestore-rate-limit.md

 category: Firebase
 ---

-Today I learned how to not allow frequent updates to a Firestore document with rules.
+This is how to prevent frequent updates to a Firestore document.

 ```
 match /users/{document=**} {